Category Archives: National Geographic

 Mysterious ‘Doomsday Fish’ Surfaces: Four Rare Oarfish Sightings in 20 Days Spark Global Attention

 In a startling turn of events, the enigmatic deep-sea creature known as the oarfish has appeared in four separate locations around the world in the space of just twenty days.
 These sightings have reignited public fascination—and concern—with the ribbon-like leviathan often dubbed the “doomsday fish”.
-The Sightings Between May and June 2025, reports… Read More »
+The Sightings Between May and June 2025, reports… Read More: Mysterious ‘Doomsday Fish’ Surfaces: Four Rare Oarfish Sightings in 20… »

 A Million-Year Deluge: How the Carnian Pluvial Event Transformed Earth and Unleashed the Age of Dinosaurs

 Around 232–234 million years ago, during the late Carnian stage of the Triassic period, Earth underwent one of its most dramatic climate shifts.
-This event—known as the Carnian Pluvial Episode (CPE)—marked a period of unusually heavy rainfall lasting around one to two million years, dramatically altering ecosystems both on land and in the sea. … Read More »
+This event—known as the Carnian Pluvial Episode (CPE)—marked a period of unusually heavy rainfall lasting around one to two million years, dramatically altering ecosystems both on land and in the sea. … Read More: A Million-Year Deluge: How the Carnian Pluvial Event Transformed Earth… »